High Speed drone

 3. Objectives and Scope of Activities: The DAF SAB shall provide independent advice and recommendations on matters supporting the Department of the Air Force’s (DAF) scientific and technical enterprise, as set out in paragraph four below.

-4. Description of Duties: The DAF SAB shall focus on a) conducting studies on topics deemed critical by the Secretary of the Air Force; b) recommending applications of technology to improve DAF capabilities; and c) providing independent reviews of the quality and relevance of the DAF science and technology (S&T) programs.
-All DAF SAB work, including subcommittee work, will be in response to written terms of references (ToR) approved by the Secretary of Defense or the Deputy Secretary of Defense (“the DoD Appointing Authority”) or the Secretary of the Air Force unless otherwise provided for by statute or Presidential directive.
+4. Description of Duties: The DAF SAB shall focus on a) conducting studies on topics deemed critical by the Secretary of the Air Force; b) recommending applications of technology to improve DAF capabilities; and c) providing independent reviews of the quality and relevance of the DAF science and technology (S& T) programs.
+All DAF SAB work, including subcommittee work, will be in response to written terms of references (ToR) approved by the Secretary of Defense or the Deputy Secretary of Defense or the Secretary of the Air Force unless otherwise provided by statute or Presidential directive.

-1. Agency or Official to Whom the Committee Reports: The DAF SAB reports to the DoD Appointing Authority, through the Secretary of the Air Force, who may act upon the DAF SAB’s advice and recommendations in accordance with DoD policy and procedures.
+1. Agency or Official to Whom the Committee Reports: The DAF SAB reports to the Secretary of Defense or the Deputy Secretary of Defense ("the DoD Appointing Authority"), through the Secretary of the Air Force, who may act upon the DAF SAB's advice and recommendations in accordance with DoD policy and procedures.

-2. Support: The DoD, through the Department of the Air Force, provides support for the DAF SAB’s functions and ensures compliance with the requirements of the FACA, the Government in the Sunshine Act (“the Sunshine Act”) (5 U.S.C. § 552b), governing Federal statutes and regulations, and DoD policy and procedures.
+2. Support: The DoD, through the DAF, provides support for the DAF SAB's functions and ensures compliance with the requirements of the FACA, section 552b of title 5, U.S. Code (commonly known as "the Government in the Sunshine Act" or "the Sunshine Act"), governing Federal statutes and regulations, and DoD policy and procedures.

-3. Estimated Annual Operating Costs and Staff Years: The estimated annual operating cost for the DAF SAB, to include travel, meetings, federal and contract support, is approximately $840,622.
-The estimated annual personnel cost to the DoD is 1.4 full-time equivalents.
+3. Estimated Annual Operating Costs and Staff Years:The estimated annual operating cost for the DAF SAB, to include travel, meetings, federal and contract support, is approximately $3,553,000.
+The estimated annual personnel cost to the DoD is 7 full-time equivalents.

-4. Designated Federal Officer: The DAF SAB’s Designated Federal Officer (DFO) shall be a full-time or permanent part-time DoD Federal civilian officer or employee, or active duty member of the Armed Forces, designated in accordance with DoD policy and procedures.
+4. Designated Federal Officer: The DAF SAB's Designated Federal Officer (DFO) shall be a full-time or permanent part-time DoD Federal civilian officer or employee, or active-duty member of the Armed Forces, designated in accordance with DoD policy and procedures.

-The DAF SAB’s DFO is required to attend all DAF SAB and subcommittee meetings for the entire duration of each meeting.
-However, in the absence of the DAF SAB’s DFO, a properly approved Alternate DFO, SAB in accordance with DoD policy and procedures, shall attend the entire duration of all DAF SAB and subcommittee meetings.
-The DFO, or the Alternate DFO, approves and calls all DAF SAB and subcommittee meetings; prepares and approves all meeting agendas; and adjourns any meeting when the DFO, or the Alternate DFO, determines adjournment to be in the public’s interest or required by governing regulations or DoD policy and procedures.
+The DFO, or the Alternate DFO, approves and calls all DAF SAB and subcommittee meetings; prepares and approves all meeting agendas; and adjourns any meeting when the DFO, or the Alternate DFO, determines adjournment to be in the public's interest or required by governing regulations or DoD policy and procedures.

 1. Estimated Number and Frequency of Meetings: The DAF SAB shall meet at the call of the DAF SAB's DFO, in consultation with the DAF SAB's Chair and the Secretary of the Air Force.
 The estimated number of DAF SAB meetings is four per year.